 The Search Terms Report used to be quite difficult to locate in your Google Ads account.
 Now Google has made it much easier.
-All you have to do now is go the Keywords tab section and click the Search Terms button:
+All you have to do now is go to the Keywords tab section and click the Search Terms button:

-4. Google Ads Mistakes: Not understanding Ad Rank
+4. Google Ads Mistakes: Not Understanding Ad Rank

-A lot of advertisers (including experienced people) think that the position of your ad on the search engine results page is determined purely by how much you bid, and that the more you bid the higher you rank.
+A lot of advertisers (including experienced people) think that the position of your ad on the search engine results page is determined purely by how much you bid and that the more you bid the higher you rank.

 Ad Rank is calculated with your bid and your ad’s Quality Score as shown below;

 Every keyword in your Google Ads account has an attributed Quality Score (from 1 to 10), with 10 being the best.
 Here is how to improve the score of a keyword: